spotify/dbeam/README.md

 - Replace postgres with mysql if you are using MySQL.
 - More details can be found at [CloudSQL JDBC SocketFactory](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory)

+For MySQL, set `--fetchSize=-2147483648` (`java.lang.Integer.MIN_INT`) to signal to the driver to stream result sets row-by-row, avoiding Out of Memory issues.
+Read more about MySQL JDBC driver [here](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-implementation-notes.html).

 To run a cheap data extraction, as a way to validate, one can run: